 Project submittal is a dynamic and on-going process to allow for new and updated projects to be readily incorporated into the IRWM Plan.
 Projects can be submitted at any time or through the Call-for-Projects.
 Projects can be Implementation or Conceptual projects.
 Implementation projects are those that meet IRWM Plan requirements and will benefit the Region.
 Conceptual projects are those through further development will meet the IRWM Plan requirements and could potentially benefit the region.

 Use the Project Nomination Form (PNF) to submit your project, which clearly identifies information required for Implementation or Conceptual projects.
 The PNF is updated periodically and is posted here.
 Instructions for submitting are included on the PNF.

 GRANT FUNDING OPPORTUNITIES

-PROP 1 - ROUND 1 IRWM IMPLEMENTATION GRANT DRAFT RECOMMENDED FUNDING LISTS RELEASED!
+PROP 1 - ROUND 1 IRWM IMPLEMENTATION GRANT FINAL AWARDS

-On April 2, 2020, the California Department of Water Resources (DWR) released the draft recommended funding lists for four Funding Areas (Colorado River, Lahontan, San Francisco, Santa Ana) for the Prop 1 Round 1 IRWM Implementation Grant Solicitation.
+On June 2, 2020, the California Department of Water Resources (DWR) announced Final Awards for four Funding Areas (Colorado River, Lahontan, San Francisco, Santa Ana) for the Prop 1 Round 1 IRWM Implementation Grant program.

-In the Colorado River Basin Funding Area category, both the Coachella Valley and San Gorgonio IRWM Region applications were recommended for funding, with the San Gorgonio application receiving a Total Recommended Award of $3,537,882.
+In the Colorado River Basin Funding Area category, both the Coachella Valley and San Gorgonio IRWM Region applications were awarded funding, with the San Gorgonio Region receiving an award of $3,537,882.

-The San Gorgoino IRWM application requested funding for the following four projects previously adopted as part of the San Gorgonio IRWM Plan:
+The Grant Award provides funding for the following four San Gorgonio IRWM Plan projects: